 Check out the firefighters' Go Green promotional video after the jump.
-Thanks to Ed for the tip!

 Hi!
 We notice you're using an ad blocker.
-Please consider whitelisting Autoblog.
+Please consider allowing Autoblog.

 We get it.
 Ads can be annoying.
 But ads are also how we keep the garage doors open and the lights on here at Autoblog - and keep our stories free for you and for everyone.
 And free is good, right?
-If you'd be so kind as to whitelist our site, we promise to keep bringing you great content.
+If you'd be so kind as to allow our site, we promise to keep bringing you great content.
 Thanks for that.
 And thanks for reading Autoblog.